-New!--Please take a look at my latest work, An Anorexic's Alphabet, a graphic chapbook that takes readers inside the distorted, intellectualized, defensive, little-understood, and eerily intriguing mindset of the anorexic.
+Please take a look at my new website An Anorexic's Alphabet, which focuses on my latest work: a graphic chapbook that uses text, fonts, and illustration to take readers inside the distorted, intellectualized, defensive, little-understood, and eerily intriguing mindset of the anorexic.

 I was born in New York City, I attended Hunter College High School, and I concentrated in Ancient Greek at Harvard.
 For many years, I taught writing at the Radcliffe Seminars and at Emmanuel College.
 I live with my husband in Cambridge, Massachusetts, and in Sanibel, Florida.

 My books are available on Amazon and both Lost Among the Baining and Faint Praise are available both as Kindle editions and as ebooks on Smashwords.